AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Verification Rules**

-There are no verification rules associated with Refined_State aspects.
+There are no verification rules associated with Refined_State aspect.

 .. centered:: **Dynamic Semantics**

-There are no dynamic semantics associated with state abstraction and refinement.
+There are no dynamic semantics associated with Refined_State aspect.

 .. centered:: **Examples**